rzzzwilson/pyCacheBack/README.md

 In a real zoomable tiled map display we would actually have a key that also contains the zoom level.
 We leave this out in the code above so the example is simple.

-###Notes

-Since things like OpenStreetMap tiles are crowd-edited we should have some method of *aging* tiles so we pick up OSM tiles that might have changed.
-This could be an external batch process which might just delete older tiles in the on-disk cache, or it could check for changes in the OSM tile repository and update or delete only out of date local tiles.

-Alternatively, we could modify the code that retrieves tiles from the on-disk cache to check the saved tile date and retrieve the 'net tile again if the tile is older than a set date.
-The *existing* on-disk tile would be returned as the found tile.
-If the tile retrieved from the 'net is different from the on-disk copy we could use the pySlip 'callback' mechanism to update the user-visible display.

-Similarly, if we want an on-disk LRU mechanism to control disk usage we could have a periodic batch job checking disk usage which deletes older on-disk tiles.